ElvisDead/MTOS/README.md

 dynamic interaction networks

-## Reproducibility

-All simulations use deterministic initialization:

-np.random.seed(42)

-This ensures reproducibility of computational experiments.

 ## Status

 MTOS is currently an experimental research framework intended for exploratory simulations of cyclic cognitive systems.